No application fees through Spring 2023 for certificates and degrees!

 Students like to earn certificates because they are affordable, they take less time to complete than a full-fledged degree, and they are practical.
 Often the knowledge gained in the classroom can be put to use the very next day.
 In the competitive job market, a certificate can provide the crucial margin needed for individuals to change careers, qualify for a promotion, or qualify for professional accreditation.

 There is no "typical" degree student.
-They come in all ages and live in Charlottesville, Richmond, the Shenandoah Valley, the Tidewater area, Northern Virginia, and surrounding counties.
+They come in all ages and live throughout Virginia, the region, and the nation.
 They are just as likely to be married with children, as to be single.
 A large number of our students are working professionals.
 Our students find support from their faculty and peers as they meet the challenges of balancing the demands of family, work, and school.
-The one thing they have in common: to earn a UVa degree.
+The one thing they have in common: to earn a UVA degree.

 The School of Continuing and Professional Studies is committed to maintaining classes small enough for students to consult with faculty about class work on an individual basis and to participate fully in class discussions and presentations.
 Many classes have fewer than 20 students.